AFM-SPM/TopoStats/.github/ISSUE_TEMPLATE/bug_report.md

 [usage](https://afm-spm.github.io/TopoStats/usage.html) and
 [configuration](https://afm-spm.github.io/TopoStats/configuration.html).

+By default TopoStats will process images in parallel to speed up processing.
+In order to identify the problematic image you should re-run your analyses using the `--cores 1` option so that images are processed sequentially.
+This makes it possible to identify which image causes the problem.

 ## Checklist

 Please try and tick off each of these items when filing the bug report.
 There are further instructions on each below.

+* [ ] Re-run analysis with `run_topostats --core 1`.
 * [ ] Describe the bug.
 * [ ] Include the configuration file.
 * [ ] Copy of the output.